 ATD Research will be discussing data and findings of their latest research study on evaluating learning and measuring impact of learning programs.

 For TD professionals to measure the impact of their programs, they must understand business objectives and goals.
-In this webinar we will focus on how organizations are gathering, analyzing, and reporting on the effectivness of their programs and the impact their making on the business.
+In this webinar we will focus on how organizations are gathering, analyzing, and reporting on the effectiveness of their programs and the impact they're making on the business.

 Key findings of the study include: